 First time half marathon racers should try to consume between 4 and 8 energy gels (between 60 grams and 150 grams of carbohydrates) for the total duration of a half marathon race.
 These values can vary considerably based on a runner’s fitness level and estimated race finish time.

 One of the main reasons that beginners are lost when it comes to fueling is due to all of the different opinions floating around.
-Supplemental companies want you to fuel your body with as many energy gels as your body will assimilate per hour which is roughly between 250 – 350 calories depending on your metabolism.
+Supplemental companies want you to fuel your body with as many energy gels as your body will oxidize per hour which is roughly between 250 – 350 calories depending on your metabolism.
 Some super-elite runners manage to train their bodies to run on zero extra fuel except for their pre-race meal and water during the run.
-For the beginner and average runner, the odds are against them if they don’t fuel during training for a marathon.
+For the beginner and average runner, the odds are against them if they don’t fuel during training for a half marathon or marathon.
 Yes, I’m sure it’s been done, but at what cost to your body and your chip time?

 On average you’ll probably need anywhere from 4 to 7 energy gels.
 This depends on how long you’re going to be on the racecourse.
 Typically you want to take a gel every 30 minutes.
 Some racers find it easiest to just go on the half-hour mark instead of every 25 minutes or every 35 minutes.
 I break down my fueling strategy below.
 Here is a typical guide, showing how many energy gels are needed for the average runner completing a half marathon?